ashishinterra/windows-linux-client/README.md

 ## Building KeyTalk Linux Client

-We will create two development encironments:
+We will create two development environments:
   - Debian 8-based for building KeyTalk clients for Debian 8 and Ubuntu 16.04
   - Debian 9-based for building KeyTalk clients for Debian 9